Building Your Experio

 4. The new Block is inserted at that specific position.

-How to Expand All Blocks
+How to Expand and Collapse Blocks

-1. While inside a Stage Frame, locate the Expand All button — a sticky button fixed at the bottom of the viewport.
+2. To expand all collapsed Blocks at once, click the Expand All button — a sticky button fixed at the bottom of the viewport.

 The Expand All button appears blue and active when one or more Blocks are collapsed.
 It appears grey and inactive when the Stage is empty or all Blocks are already expanded.
+The same logic applies to Collapse All in reverse.

 Part 4 — Reordering with the Overview Panel